tenman/obandes/readme.txt

             Larger than page width image shows to the limit of page width. when fluid layout image size
             It displays to the limit of page width.

+ver 1.49
+        obandes1.49 is lessphp.
+It stopped being attached.
+        The user who uses now is http://leafo.net/lessphp/ Please download and set lessc.inc.php to a lib directory.